Karl-Heinz Reinfandt: Life

-Reinfandt is the father of the Anglicist Christoph Reinfandt.
+Reinfandt was the father of the Anglicist Christoph Reinfandt.

 Teaching and lecturing activities

 In addition to teaching and research at the College of Education in Kiel and the University of Kiel, Reinfandt has also been active as a music educator since the 1970s.
 In the context of family and adult education, he has especially been active in continuing education for adults since his retirement in 1997.

-Reinfandt is co-founder of the State Music Council in Schleswig-Holstein and board member of the Arbeitskreis Musik in der Jugend (AMJ).
+Reinfandt was co-founder of the State Music Council in Schleswig-Holstein and board member of the Arbeitskreis Musik in der Jugend (AMJ).
 In addition, since the 1970s, he has distinguished himself through his intensive work as choir and orchestra conductor (German-Scandinavian Music Weeks in Schleswig-Holstein; Europa Cantat) as well as Kantor and organist.
 A particular focus in the 1980s was the annual Family Music Weeks in Leck (Schleswig-Holstein), which he initiated and directed.